Clash Royale: Gameplay

+Cards may represent troops, buildings, or spells.
+When deployed, troops typically advance towards enemy towers; some target the opponent's troops on the way, while others charge directly towards the tower.
+Princess Towers automatically attack enemy units that cross onto their side of the river.
+The King Tower becomes active after a Princess Tower is destroyed or once the King Tower has taken damage, and will then assist in defending against enemy troops.
+Buildings can be placed to defend territory, whilst spells cause effects like damaging enemy units and structures.
+Most troops and buildings can only be deployed by players onto their own side of the arena, corresponding to the lower half of the screen, but spells can be used anywhere.
+If a player destroys an opponent's tower, the area where they can place troops and buildings expands partially to the opponent’s side of the arena.

-Battles can last up to three minutes in normal time, with elixir generation doubling in the last minute.
-A player wins by destroying the opponent's king tower or by destroying more towers than their opponent by the end of normal time.
-If both players have destroyed the same number of towers in the first three minutes, the game continues into overtime and the first player to destroy another tower wins.
-If neither player destroys a tower within two minutes of overtime, a tiebreaker occurs and the player with the lowest health tower loses.
-The last minute of overtime has tripled elixir generation.
+Battles last up to three minutes in normal time, with elixir generation doubling during the final minute.
+A player wins by destroying the opponent’s King Tower or by destroying more towers than their opponent by the end of normal time.
+If both players have destroyed the same number of towers, the match enters overtime, where the first player to destroy a tower wins.
+If no tower is destroyed within two minutes of overtime, a tiebreaker is applied in which the player with the tower on the lowest remaining health loses.
+During the final minute of overtime, elixir generation is tripled.

-Deck-building is an important element of strategy in Clash Royale.
-Between battles, players can choose any eight cards in their collection to make up their deck.
-Cards can be collected from chests gained by winning battles, bought directly from an in-game shop, or by joining clans where players can request cards from their clanmates.
-As players collect more cards, they can use them and in-game currency to increase the level of their cards.
-Upgrading cards also increases players' "King Level", the level of their account that also contributes to the strength of their towers.
-The level of cards is an important consideration when building a deck, since higher level cards are stronger, but players must also consider the synergy between cards in their collection.
-Strategy within battles varies depending on the deck, but generally consists of spending elixir efficiently to maintain an elixir lead over an opponent, precise placement and timing when playing cards, and keeping track of the cards and elixir available to an opponent at any given time.
+Deck-building is another core gameplay element in Clash Royale.
+Between battles, players can select any eight cards from their collection to form their deck.
+Players can collect cards from chests earned through gameplay, purchase them from the in-game shop, or join a clan and request them from clan members.
+Once they have collected enough copies of the same card, they can upgrade that card using in-game currency, which increases its effectiveness.
+Upgrading cards also contributes to the player's "King Level", the level of their account, which also affects their towers' strength.
+Card levels are an important consideration when building a deck, as higher-level cards are stronger.
+However, players must also account for the synergy between cards in their collection.
+In-battle strategy varies depending on the deck, but generally consists of efficient elixir management, precise card placements and timings, and tracking an opponent's elixir and cards.